scotty-c/kubernetes-on-azure-workshop/README.md

 * Writing our own chart
 * Helm and CNAB

- Kubernetes advanced topics​
+ Kubernetes advanced topics

 * Virtual kubelet
 * Pod security context
 * Introduction to istio
-* Advanced application routing with istio​
+* Advanced application routing with istio
 * Setting mTLS between application services with istio

 This workshop takes about 6hrs to give as instructor lead workshop.